Jakubeich/Jakubeich/README.md

 - more than 1 year member of [RenderWaves s.r.o](https://www.renderwaves.com/)

 ### I work/have worked or Experience:
-- Apps for primary schools 📚‍💻
-- Great experience in game development 🎮
-- More than 1 year of experience and experience in large-scale web application development
+- Web Development: Over a year of experience in developing large-scale web applications, with a knack for crafting efficient and scalable solutions.
-- Practice and experience with workshops in primary schools
+- Educational Outreach: Conducted workshops in primary schools, inspiring the next generation to delve into the world of programming.
+- Game Development: Dive deep into the realm of game development, creating immersive experiences for players. 🎮

 ### Languages and Tools: